Slavko Vorkapich: Career

 Slavko Vorkapich's dream to go to the United States was fulfilled in 1920.
 For a short time, he lived in New York City.
 Then, for almost a year, he roamed the country nearly homeless, until his arrival in Hollywood in July 1921.

 Although he started his motion picture career as a painter and an actor, he became best known as a montagist, special effects expert, cinematic artist, cinema teacher, editor, and became one of the most respected cinematic filmmakers in the period between the two World Wars.
 Vorkapić made a great number of cinematic documentaries and lyrical purely cinematic short-length movies.
 He co-wrote the screenplay for Johann the Coffinmaker (1927), a 27-minute experimental film directed by Robert Florey that involved a lot of trick photographic effects.

 Vorkapić co-directed the experimental black and white short motion-picture The Life and Death of 9413: a Hollywood Extra (1928) with Robert Florey, and 2 beautiful and exciting visual tone poems, Moods of the Sea (1941) and Forest Murmurs (1947) with his Hollywood colleague, the Hungarian-born montagist and cinematic filmmaker John Hoffman (1904–1980).

 His one-minute montage sequence for the otherwise lost movie Manhattan Cocktail (1928), directed by Dorothy Arzner, was released in the October 2005 DVD collection Unseen Cinema: Early American Avant Garde Film 1894-1941.

-He is best known for his montage work (see montage sequence) on Hollywood movies such as Crime Without Passion (1934), Dr. Jekyll and Mr. Hyde (1941), Viva Villa!
-(1934), David Copperfield (1935), The Good Earth (1937), and Mr. Smith Goes to Washington (1939).
-Vorkapich used kinetic editing, lap dissolves, tracking shots, creative graphics and optical effects for his montage sequences for such features as Manhattan Melodrama (1934), Maytime, The Firefly (both 1937), and Meet John Doe (1941).
+He is best known for his montage work on Hollywood movies such as Crime Without Passion (1934), Dr. Jekyll and Mr. Hyde (1941), Viva Villa!
+(1934), David Copperfield (1935), The Good Earth (1937), Three Comrades (1938) and Mr. Smith Goes to Washington (1939).
+Vorkapich used kinetic editing, lap dissolves, tracking shots, creative graphics and optical effects for his montage sequences for such features as Manhattan Melodrama (1934), Maytime, The Firefly (both 1937), San Francisco (1936) and Meet John Doe (1941).
 He created, shot, and edited these kinesthetic montages for features at Universal Pictures, MGM, RKO, and Paramount.
 He directed a short documentary movie for RKO, Private Smith of the U.S.A., that was nominated for an Academy Award.

 Vorkapich is credited for editing and montage on Moscow Strikes Back (1942), one of four winners at the 15th Academy Awards for Best Documentary Feature.

-He was appointed chair of the Department of Film of the University of Southern California from 1949 to 1951.
+He was appointed chair of the Department of Film of the University of Southern California from 1948 to 1950.

 During the 1950s, he was in Yugoslavia and worked as a professor at the Belgrade Film and Theatre Academy.
 In Yugoslavia in 1955, Vorkapić directed a full-length motion picture, Hanka.

 Personal life

 In 1938, Vorkapich commissioned modern architect Gregory Ain to build a garden house for his residence in Beverly Hills.
 It was a minor landmark in prefabricated architecture.
 It has since been destroyed.

 Two of his many master drawings, his gift during a visit to Yugoslavia, are kept in the Srem Museum in Sremska Mitrovica.

+His later wife was Marie Denyse Sentous of Los Angeles, California, USA.
+They were married July 21, 1928 in Santa Barbara, California, USA.